atlas-lion91/Deployment_6/README.md

-# Deployment Guide: Retail Banking Application on AWS with Terraform and Jenkins
+# Deployment 6: Retail Banking Application on AWS with Terraform and Jenkins

 October 28, 2023